Wool Mattress Topper Benefits

-Try as they may, scientists have not been able to produce a single fiber to match the properties of wool.
 There is a common misconception that wool is best suited for warmth in cool conditions.
 Scientific tests however negate this concept and consistently show that wool is ideal for bedding in hot, humid, dry, cold or wet conditions.
+Think of it like a thermos for your body — it can keep you warm or cool depending on your needs.
 Before we go further into why you should choose a wool mattress topper and not a wool mattress entirely, here are some of the benefits wool provides:

 - Wool naturally repels dust mites and other little critters